Graham Noyce: Motocross career

 Growing up in Fair Oak, Hampshire, England, Noyce was encouraged by his father to start riding motorcycles at the age of 6.
 He won the British Schoolboy motocross championship at the age of 14 riding a 125cc Zündapp.
 Noyce left Wyvern County Secondary School at the age of 15 to become an apprentice tool maker for the Rickman brothers, noted British motorcycle frame builders.
 The Rickman brothers also provided him with a 250cc Montesa on which to compete.

 After winning support races at the 1974 British motocross Grand Prix, Noyce was offered a contract to race for the Maico factory racing team.
-In 1975, he competed in the British motocross championships as well as selected 125cc world championship Grand Prix races.
-He finished the season ranked 17th in the 125cc motocross world championship.
+He competed in the 1975 British motocross championships for Maico however, when they refused to enter him into the World Championships, he accepted an offer from the British importer of Husqvarna Motorcycles to compete in the 1975 125cc Motocross World Championship.
+After competing in the opening rounds of the World Championship on a Husqvarna, he was sued for breach of contract by the Maico factory.
+A judge ruled that he must race for the Maico factory, but that Maico must provide him with competitive motorcycles.
+He finished the season aboard a Maico motorcycle ranked 17th in the 125cc motocross world championship.

 He moved up to the premier 500cc class in 1976 and won his first Grand Prix heat race at the British motocross Grand Prix and finished the season ranked a respectable 4th place in the final world championship standings.
 Despite falling to 8th place in the 1977 world championship, his riding talent earned him a place on the Honda-HRC factory racing team for the 1978 season.

 Noyce faced a strong field of competitors going into the 1979 season that included the defending World Champion Heikki Mikkola (Yamaha), five-time World Champion Roger De Coster (Suzuki), Gerrit Wolsink (Suzuki), Brad Lackey (Kawasaki) and his own Honda teammate André Malherbe.
 Mikkola had dominated the previous two seasons and was the overwhelming favorite to win the title until he suffered torn ligaments in his leg during pre-season practice.
 Mikkola's injury allowed his competitors to fill the void and six different competitors won Grand Prix races in 1979 (Noyce, Lackey, Wolsink, Mikkola, Bruno and Malherbe).
 Although Lackey won six heat races during the year, he struggled with his Kawasaki's lack of reliability.

 Noyce won the season-opening 500cc Austrian Grand Prix then, at the fourth round in Italy, he took the championship points lead never to relinquish it.
 Although he won only one more Grand Prix at his home event in Great Britain, he was able to fend off a challenge by Wolsink by posting a string of consistent podium results to clinch the title at the penultimate Grand Prix in Belgium.
-He became the first British rider to win a 500cc motocross world championship since Jeff Smith won the title in 1965.
+He became the first British rider to win a 500cc Motocross World Championship since Jeff Smith in 1965.